VirgilSecurity/virgil-sdk-net/documentation/guides/virgil-card/creating-global-card.md

 # Creating Global Card

 This guide demonstrates how to create a **Global Virgil Card**.
-The main feature of Global Virgil Cards is that these Cards contain an identity, which must be confirmed by a user or device.
+The main feature of Global Virgil Cards is that these Cards contain an identity, which must be confirmed by a user/device.
 For these cases, Virgil Security has a **Virgil Identity Service** responsible for user identities **validation**.
 Validating a user occurs after another service – **Virgil RA Service**  authorizes the creation of Global Virgil Cards.

-For original information about the Global Virgil Card check out our Virgil Card Service.

 After a Global Virgil Card's creation, it's published at the Virgil Card Service, where an owner can find their Cards at any time.